boko91/docsync/README.md

 Non-API software companies may develop API-like modules (or, internal APIs) that require syncronized and up-to-date documentation for teams to be able to collaborate effectively.

+Open API Initiative is an industry movement to standardize practices to be vendor-neutral.
+In a smaller environment, this tool would be a company movement to standardize practices to be team-neutral.

 The tool will do the following:

 1. Allow user to tag documents with code base ID